AmshikaH/carbon-securevault-azure/README.md

 Optional: If you choose to authenticate via a user-assigned managed identity, the managed identity's client id can be set in the same manner, i.e., as a configuration property or an environment variable named `MI_CLIENT_ID`.

+If you are using the legacy configuration, you are required to proceed to [Step 5: Carbon Secure Vault Root Password](step-5-carbon-secure-vault-root-password-for-legacy-configuration-only).

+However, if you are using the novel configurations, the next step isn't necessary and you're all set to use your Key Vault with the Identity Server's Carbon Secure Vault.
+Additionally, if you're interested in using your Key Vault with other secret repositories or need to troubleshoot any issues by debugging, see the sections on [Using an Azure Key Vault with Other Secret Repositories](using-an-azure-key-vault-with-other-secret-repositories) and [Debugging](debugging) respectively.

-## Step 5: Carbon Secure Vault Root Password
+## Step 5: Carbon Secure Vault Root Password [For Legacy Configuration Only]

-When you start the server, you will be required to provide the keystore and private key password.
+When you start the server, you will be required to provide the keystore and private key password, which is `wso2carbon` by default.

 You may do this in one of the following ways.
 1. Enter the value for this in the command line.